 Local skepticism – applies a skeptical attitude only to particular areas (i.e., a skeptic about subatomic particles).

-Postmodernism – a loss of confidence in the current project and its attempt to formulate perfect, indubitable answers to humans’ questions.
+Postmodernism – a loss of confidence in the current project and its attempt to plan perfect, indubitable answers to humans’ questions.
 It does not question the possibility of truth or knowledge; it asks whether our beliefs are inevitable and whether our descriptions of reality are perfect and exhaustive.

 Religious relativism – the claim that all religious beliefs are decided either by individuals or communities.
 Religious beliefs reflect the values and commitments of people or communities; they do not describe reality.